 As Peter Drucker observed: “Culture eats strategy for lunch.”

 How your organizational culture undermines your efforts to hire top performers

 - Managers know it’s really embarrassing to take a risk and hire someone who publicly fails.
-It might damage their own career, so they soon learn that safe, mediocre hires will not usually make them look bad (unless they build a whole team of them … but even then, they could perversely appear to be MORE valuable because “nobody here can replace them.”)
+It might damage their own career, so they soon learn that safe, mediocre hires will not usually make them look bad.

 - Smart mangers often spread around risk: When you play it safe and only consider nice, “normal” resumes, your boss will usually go along with your nice safe hiring decision, so you feel like you have “political cover” if things don’t work out later (“Hey, we both agreed we should hire him.”)
 But to hire an “out of the box” high-potential employee, managers have to go out on a limb and justify it to their boss.
 Few people want to stick their neck out like that – they would rather leave a job vacant, and spend another month or so to see “who else is out there.”
 Managers know that if they make a risky hiring decision, the risk of failing is definitely all theirs (see #1), but it’s much less clear who gets the credit for the new hire’s success.
 Taking a risk is simply not an attractive bet.

 - Nobody wants to rock the (salary) boat: When you have to stretch your salary budget to afford a top performer, you take another kind of risk. (“Ughh, we have to look at the budget again?
 Really?” ) Besides, what will other people say?
 Doesn’t “fairness” dictate that everyone be paid about the same?
 (Actually no, but that’s another matter entirely).
 The pressure to hire to fit the budget is so overwhelming that few people have the energy to fight it.